DaveFellow/ng-resman-source/projects/ng-resman/README.md

     this.resourceService.status

-Each action has its own status management which can be accessed by using the *.status* property on the resource service.
+Each action has its own status management which can be accessed by using the *status* property on the resource service.
 For example:

     this.resourceService.status.get('list')
     this.resourceService.status.set('create', 'success')

-The *.get()* and *.set()* methods are basically getter and setter for each action status, in which are include all the basic actions listed above, though you can also add your own action status if necessary.
+The *get* and *set* methods are basically getter and setter for each action status, in which are include all the basic actions listed above, though you can also add your own action status if necessary.

-The *.get()* method will return a *Status* type value, which can have one of the following string values:
+The *get* method will return a *Status* type value, which can have one of the following string values:
 - idle
 - loading
 - success